JanderHungrige/tf.keras-vggface/README.md

 ```

 If pretrained weigths are used, the weigths are automatically downloaded from rcmalli (links included in utils.py).
-weight for quantisation aware training will be uploaded by me in time.

 ### example:
 ```